ibm-cloud-docs/cloud-databases/hello-world-tutorial.md

 {:note: .note}
 {:important: .important}

-# Creating a {{site.data.keyword.databases-for}} instance Tutorial
+# Deploying and Connecting {{site.data.keyword.databases-for}} Instance
 {: #create-instance-tutorial}

 ## Objectives
 {: #create-instance-tutorial-objectives}

-This tutorial guides you through the process of deploying a {{site.data.keyword.databases-for}} instance and connecting it to a web front-end by creating a webpage that allows visitors to input a word and its definition.
+This tutorial guides you through the process of deploying a {{site.data.keyword.databases-for}} instance and connecting it to a web front end by creating a webpage that allows visitors to input a word and its definition.
 These values are then stored in a database running on {{site.data.keyword.databases-for}}.
-You will install the database infrastructure using [Terraform](https://www.terraform.io/){: external} and your web application uses the popular [Express](https://www.terraform.io/){: external} framework.
+You install the database infrastructure by using [Terraform](https://www.terraform.io/){: external} and your web application uses the popular [Express](https://www.terraform.io/){: external} framework.
 The application can then be run locally, or by using [Docker](https://www.docker.com/){: external}.

 ## Getting productive
 {: #create-instance-tutorial-getting-started}